-Multivariate Wald tests can be performed by using testparm.
-Wald tests and confidence intervals can be based on robust standard errors from the sandwich estimator.
-At the time of printing, robust standard errors can only be obtained using gllamm with the robust option.
+Multivariate Wald tests can be performed using testparm.
+Wald tests and confidence intervals can be based on robust standard errors from the sandwich estimator, obtained using the vce(robust) option in estimation commands (if the number of clusters J minus the number of cluster-level covariates q is at least 42).

 Null hypotheses about individual regression coefficients or several regression coefficients can also be tested using likelihood-ratio tests.
 Although likelihood-ratio and Wald tests are asymptotically equivalent, the test statistics are not identical in finite samples.
-(See display 2.1 for the relationships between likelihood-ratio, Wald, and score tests.)
+(See display 2.2 for the relationships between likelihood-ratio, Wald, and score tests.)
 If the statistics are very different, there may be a sparseness problem, for instance with mostly "1" responses or mostly "0" responses in one of the groups.

-10.10.2 Tests of variance components
+10.9.2 Tests of variance components

-Both xtlogit and xtmelogit provide likelihood-ratio tests for the null hypothesis that the residual between-cluster variance ψ is zero in the last line of the output.
-The pvalues are based on the correct asymptotic sampling distribution (not the naïve χ_1^2), as described for linear models in section 2.6.2.
-For the toenail data, the likelihood-ratio statistic is 565.2 giving p < 0.001, which suggests that a multilevel model is required.
-10.11 Maximum likelihood estimation
+The last line of the output of both xtlogit and melogit provides a likelihood-ratio test for the null hypothesis that the residual between-cluster variance ψ is 0.
+The p-value is based on the correct asymptotic sampling distribution $[0.5\chi^2(0) + 0.5\chi^2(0)$, as described for linear models in section 2.6.2, not the naïve $\chi^2(1)$].
+For the toenail data, the likelihood-ratio statistic is 565.2, giving p < 0.001, which suggests that a multilevel model is required.

+10.10 Maximum likelihood estimation

-10.11.1 Adaptive quadrature
+10.10.1 Adaptive quadrature